adikm/vital-gluten-flour-calculator/README.md

 For example:
 `((13.5 - 78) / (10.0-78)) * 600`
-gives you a mix ~569g of flour and ~31g of vital wheat gluten that you need to mix together, so you get a mix of 13.5% protein content
+gives you a mix ~569g of flour and ~31g of vital wheat gluten that you need to mix together, so you get a mixture of 13.5% protein content

 ### Usage